elastic/examples/Machine Learning/DGA Detection/README.md

 ```

 Once the Ingest Pipeline has been configured we can re-index
-our original index with the raw data into a new index which contains the
+our original index with the raw data into a new index which will contain the
 n-gram expansion of each domain.